Dr. Marie -Helene Pelletier, PhD, MBA

 - Learn how to increase awareness of how cognitive biases influence behaviours and what we can do to avoid, mitigate, or change their impact.

-- THE RESILIENCE WORKOUT: Preventing Compassion Fatigue and Burnout
+- FRONT LINE RESILIENCE: Preventing Compassion Fatigue and Burn out

 - Understand how your professional beliefs are impacting your resilience